xyj-3/logitech-g-hub-supported-games/G-HUB-games-list.md

 > The Banner Saga 3
 > The Binding of Isaac: Rebirth
 > The Club
+> The Darkness II
+> The Dark Pictures Anthology: House of Ashes
 > The Elder Scrolls Online
 > The Elder Scrolls V: Skyrim Special Edition
 > The Evil Within 2